stevensblueprint/blueprint_website/src/index.md

 ---
 title: Stevens Blueprint
 layout: _layouts/Home.jsx
+about:
-about_title: About Us
+ title: About Us
-about_text: Blueprint strives to make technology accessible and useful for those who create communities and promote public welfare.
+ description: Blueprint strives to make technology accessible and useful for those who create communities and promote public welfare.
 ---